Hey Ovo,

 Knowledge base answers crew questions

 “Cable tray spec in zone 3?”
 “Is V-020 approved yet?”
 “Where’s the wet-area drawing?”
-AI pulls answers from contract docs, drawings, approval status and prior chats — instantly.
+Ovo pulls answers from contract docs, drawings, approval status and prior chats — instantly.
 Stops you being the human FAQ for your crew.

 Field notes inbox